 Rules for ALL Projects Involving Hazardous Chemicals, Activities and Devices

-1) The use of hazardous chemicals and devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances, which require supervision by a Qualified Scientist.
+2. The use of hazardous chemicals, activities or devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances, which require supervision by a Qualified Scientist.

-4) For all chemicals, devices or activities requiring a Federal and/or State Permit, the student/supervisor must obtain the permit prior to the onset of experimentation.
-A copy of the permit must be available for review by adults supervising the project and the local and affiliated and the ISEF Scientific Review Committee in their review prior to competition.
+5. For all chemicals, devices or activities requiring a Federal and/or State Permit, the student/supervisor must obtain the permit prior to the onset of experimentation.
+A copy of the permit must be available for review by adults supervising the project and the local, affiliated, and ISEF SRCs in their review prior to competition.

 Additional Rules for Specific Regulated Substances